 Direct payments through the Community Care (Direct Payments) Act (1996), in combination with the earlier Independent Living Fund (Glasby & Littlechild 2006), were the first incarnations of cash payments in the UK.
 Since the implementation of the Community Care (Direct Payments) Act cash payments have been configured in different ways.
 In 2008 the final report of the Individual Budgets Pilot Programme (IBSEN) reported findings from a large scale, Department of Health funded, piloting of individual budgets (Glendinning et al 2008).
-Individual budgets, which the evaluation explicitly explored, represent a development of the single social services budget (a direct payment)broaden out to include social care as well as housing support, equipment funding and employment based funding streams such as Access to Work and are a particular type of pooled budget.
-Recent developments have focused on the implementation of personal budgets which commonly describe a budget which is allocated from social services, rather than a pooled budget (Carr 20).
+Individual budgets, which the evaluation explicitly explored, represent a development of the single social services budget (a direct payment) broadened out to include social care as well as housing support, equipment funding and employment based funding streams such as Access to Work and are a particular type of pooled budget.
+Recent developments have focused on the implementation of personal budgets which commonly describe a budget which is allocated from social services, rather than a pooled budget (Carr 2008).
 Personal budgets represent a holistic change in the assessment and allocation of funding through a self-assessment and resource allocation system (RAS).
 This self-assessment process seeks to further alter the relationship between the local authority, care manager and the person looking for support services through individual planning and commissioning of support.
-Personal budgets therefore represent a shift forward from direct payments which agreed for very specific needs, alterations of property, but largely used for personal support (Pearson 2000; Manthorpe & Hindes 2010).
-Therefore direct payments an evolving strategy for the distribution of social care funding.
+Personal budgets therefore represent a shift forward from direct payments which may have been agreed for very specific needs, for instance alterations of property, but have been largely used for personal support (Pearson 2000; Manthorpe & Hindes 2010).
+Therefore direct payments represent an evolving strategy for the distribution of social care funding.

-The original legislation conferred a power rather than a duty to offer direct payments, which offered significant discretion to the local authority with eligibility dependent upon the person being considered ‘willing and able’ to manage the payment (DH 1996: 10-11).
+The original legislation conferred a power rather than a duty to offer direct payments, which offered significant discretion to the local authority with eligibility dependent upon the person being considered ‘willing and able’ to manage the payment (DH 1996: 10-11 in Gramlich et al 2002: 9).
 Consequently, although not specifically denied access to direct payments in the legislation, people with learning difficulties were largely excluded from the opportunity to self-direct their own support (Glasby & Littlechild 2006).
 The ‘willing and able‘ caveat has since been redefined and local authorities have a duty to offer direct payments to all social care users and eligibility is judged on the difference it could make rather than the onus being on the direct payment holder to take total responsibility for the payment (DH 2004b).
 This was significant for people with learning difficulties in their pursuit for the civil rights fought for by disability activists.